 The smoking ban has been further extended over the years and a recent extension in 2022 included public parks and beaches used for recreational activities.

-Public education is intended for the prevention of initiation of smoking/ vaping, as well as for the provision of smoking cessation support services to smokers.
+Public education is intended for the prevention of smoking and vaping initiation, as well as for the provision of cessation counselling support to smokers and vapers.

-HPB works with community organisations and organises programmes to help smokers to quit smoking.
-Efforts to raise awareness of smoking-related issues among the general public also include an annual smoking control campaign and always-on marketing efforts via social media.
+HPB works with community organisations and organises programmes to help Singaporeans quit smoking.
+Efforts to raise awareness of smoking-related issues among the public also include an annual Tobacco-free campaign and always-on marketing efforts via social media.

 On World No Tobacco Day, 31st May, through HPB's efforts, many tobacco retailers cease sales of cigarettes in an extraordinary show of support.

 Partnerships are key to the successful implementation of HPB's programmes.
-HPB actively engages educational institutions and stakeholders within its ecosystem, such as teachers and parents to ensure efforts in promoting tobacco-free lifestyles are targeted upstream and reinforced.
+HPB actively engages stakeholders, such as teachers and parents to ensure efforts in promoting nicotine-free lifestyles are targeted upstream and reinforced.

-To encourage youths to stay smoke and vape-free, the programmes aim to prevent youths from initiating smoking/ vaping and to provide assistance to those who have tried smoking/ vaping to stop as soon as possible.
+To encourage youths to stay nicotine-free, the programmes aim to prevent youths from initiating smoking or vaping and to provide assistance to those who have tried smoking/ vaping to stop as soon as possible.

-To raise awareness about the benefits of leading a tobacco-free lifestyle and discourage youth from experimenting with tobacco products, HPB works with the Ministry of Education and Institutes of Higher Learning (IHLs) to incorporate anti-tobacco messages into the school curricula.
-These efforts are complemented with interactive programmes, such as assembly skits and workshops, to raise awareness amongst youth about the benefits of leading a tobacco-free lifestyle and discourage experimentation with tobacco products.
+To promote the benefits of a nicotine-free lifestyle and discourage youth from trying tobacco products, HPB works with the Ministry of Education (MOE) and Institutes of Higher Learning (IHLs) to incorporate nicotine-free messages in school curricula.
+These efforts are supported with interactive programmes, such as assembly skits and workshops to further raise awareness among youth.

-HPB also offers help to youth smokers to quit smoking at schools.
-Student Health Advisors are deployed at various institutions to provide support and counselling to students on health issues which include tailored counselling for youth smokers in schools.
-The sessions help youth to understand the harms of smoking and equip them with strategies to cope with withdrawal symptoms and quit the habit.
+HPB also offers help to youth smokers to quit smoking or vaping at schools.
+Counsellors are made available for schools or institutions to provide support and counselling.
+These sessions help youth understand the harms of smoking and/or vaping and equip them with strategies to cope with withdrawal symptoms and quit the habit.

-For individuals keen on providing smoking cessation counselling, they could sign up for HPB's e-learning module.
-Through this module, individuals will be equipped with smoking cessation counselling skills, techniques and stay abreast of the trends for substance abuse.
+For individuals keen on providing smoking and vaping cessation counselling, they could sign up for HPB's e-learning module.
+Through this module, individuals will be equipped with smoking and vaping cessation counselling skills, techniques and stay abreast of the trends for substance abuse.

 *Kindly note that airtime charges apply for mobile calls to 1800 service lines and calls are free of charge only if made from regular land lines.